Nicola Polloni

 Teaching

 Teaching and research are the two cores of my professional life.
-Following the disciplinary tradition marking the teaching of the history of philosophy and science – yet, combining it with my personal approach – my classes are marked by an intertwining of inductive and deductive strategies.
-My teaching philosophy is grounded on the principles of active learning and the universal design for learning (UDL), prioritising a multiplicity of means by which students can engage, express, and assess themselves and the epistemic contents encountered in our journey. read more
+Following the disciplinary tradition marking the teaching of the history of philosophy and science, my classes are marked by an intertwining of inductive and deductive strategies.
+My teaching philosophy is grounded on the principles of active learning and the universal design for learning (UDL), prioritising a multiplicity of means by which students can engage, express, and assess themselves.

 Conferences and Meetings